svekars/katacoda-scenarios/datum-intro/step4.md

 * **The size of the datasets and what is updated in this dataset**

-  If you have a 5TB of data stored in two directories in thousands of small size files, and you incrementally update individual files, you most likely want to identify each file as a datum rather than the who dataset as one datum.
-Because if you do the latter, every time you update one file in this dataset, Pachyderm identifies the whole 5TB as a new dataset and processes it all, while if you define each file as a datum, Pachyderm will only process that small file.
+  If you have a 5TB of data stored in two directories in thousands of small files, and you incrementally update individual files, you might want to store the files that are updated together in sub-directories and define a sub-directory as a datum, so that only the changed files are processed.
+There could be other options based on your specific use case, but certaintly you don't want to process the whole 5TB dataset every time.